PNS Zulfiquar (F251): Deployments and war service

-Following her commissioning, Zulfiquar has been deployed to witnessed actions in the War on Terror in Afghanistan and the piracy off the coast of Somalia, when she was deployed to lead military operation to provide rescue and sealift of the personnel of MV Suez in 2011.
+Following her commissioning, Zulfiquar has been deployed in operations connected to the war on terror in Afghanistan and to counter piracy off the coast of Somalia, including leading a military operation to rescue and transport the crew of the merchant vessel Suez in 2011.

-On 6 September 2014, a serious incident took place involving Zulfiquar when al-Qaeda's Indian subcontinent branch attempted to take control of the vessel after penetrating the Naval Base Karachi.
-The Navy Special Service Group's Navy SEAL Teams and 1st Marines responded by engaging the attackers and succeeded in capturing four assailants alive who were locked away in the ship's compartment.
-The motive appeared to be that the attackers, still on active duty with the Navy, wanted to engage the U.S. Navy's fleet in the Indian Ocean with its cruise and anti-ship missile system.
+On 6 September 2014, al-Qaeda's Indian subcontinent branch attempted to seize control of Zulfiquar after infiltrating Naval Base Karachi.
+The Navy Special Service Group's Navy SEAL teams and the 1st Marines responded by engaging the attackers, capturing four assailants alive who were confined in a compartment of the ship.
+Investigators concluded that the attackers, who remained on active duty with the Navy, intended to use the ship's cruise and anti-ship missile systems against a U.S. Navy fleet in the Indian Ocean.

-Several Western sources reported that 11 people were killed following a gunfight and a suicide attack: 10 attackers—four on the Zulfiquar, including the organizers of the attack (Lieutenant Zeeshan Rafiq and Owais Jakhrani, a former lieutenant), and six more dressed as marines who attempted to infiltrate the ship via a nearby dinghy—and one petty officer.
+Western sources reported that eleven people were killed in the ensuing gunfight and a suicide attack: ten attackers, of whom four were aboard Zulfiquar (including the organisers of the attack, Lieutenant Zeeshan Rafiq and Owais Jakhrani, a former lieutenant) and six more, dressed as marines, who attempted to infiltrate the ship by dinghy; and one petty officer.

-On 13 September 2014, the Navy confirmed that it had detained 17 naval personnel including three key naval officers who were trying to flee to Afghanistan through Mastung in Balochistan in Pakistan.
+On 13 September 2014, the Navy confirmed that it had detained seventeen naval personnel, including three key naval officers who had attempted to flee to Afghanistan through Mastung, Balochistan.
 On 25 March 2016, the Navy JAG Corps announced that five naval officers had been sentenced to death for their involvement in the attack.

-Unnamed officials told Steve Coll that India's Research and Analysis Wing (R&AW) has evidence indicating that, unbeknownst to the attackers, the Zulfiquar was carrying a nuclear warhead during the incident.
-However, this intelligence reporting is uncorroborated and notably inconsistent with public information regarding Pakistan's nuclear weapons program, its delivery systems, and its methods of handling nuclear materials.
+Unnamed officials told journalist Steve Coll that India's Research and Analysis Wing holds evidence suggesting that, unbeknownst to the attackers, Zulfiquar was carrying a nuclear warhead during the incident.
+This reporting is uncorroborated elsewhere and is inconsistent with publicly available information about Pakistan's nuclear weapons programme, its delivery systems, and its handling of nuclear materials.